Efeege1818/Efeege1818/README.md

-## Hi there, i'm Efe 👋
+## Hi, I'm Efe 👋

-I am a Software Engineering Student at Hochschule Heilbronn
+🎓 Student at Hochschule Heilbronn
+💻 Passionate about Programming
+🔐 Interested in Cybersecurity

+Currently, I’m focused on expanding my programming skills while learning more about system security, vulnerabilities, and secure software development.